TheEmeraldBee/zel/README.md

 - Pass by pointer, but pass ownership if not using copy (`%`) or a pointer (`*`)
 - Ownership but no borrowing (memory handling is manual, but allocations can be released automatically)
 - `.` before a value interprets the type based on context (`.enummember`)
-- `var` keyword for creating variables
+- `var` keyword for creating mutable variables
-- `const` keyword for variables that are known at compiletime
+- `const` keyword for creating immutable variables
-- Immutable by default (`mut` to make var mutable)
-- Generics are handled at compile time define function templates using (`temp`)
+- Generics are handled at compile time, define function templates using (`temp`)
 - Runtime polymorphism is as easy as adding `dyn` to a template type

 ### Primitive Types: